 Content was shared on leadership and strategies for attracting support, the various approaches to monitoring and evaluation, international perspectives on individual giving, data management and techniques for building sustainable relationships.
 The event brought to light some of the challenges of growth, innovation and reinvention faced by organisations when encountering changes in the internal and external environment.

-Through the Inyathelo Philanthropy Awards, more than 80 outstanding individuals, families and organisations that have worked tirelessly to improve the lives of others were lauded at an annual gala event.
+For over a decade, more than 80 outstanding individuals, families and organisations that have worked tirelessly to improve the lives of others were lauded at an annual gala event at the Inyathelo Philanthropy Awards.
 Their interventions and tireless efforts have made an incredible difference to the people whose lives they have touched, in sectors spanning health and education to youth upliftment and social justice.
 Without them, South Africa would be poorer, not only in financial terms but also in wisdom, inspiration and passion.
 Some of the recipients of the Awards have been globally recognised personalities such as Archbishop Emeritus Desmond Tutu and Mrs Nomalizo Leah Tutu.